Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 Depending on your website content, industry, or niche, you must follow specific guidelines or tips to create SEO-friendly permalinks that help your ranking.

 Making your URL easy to read, descriptive, and structured can benefit search engines and users.
-Avoid using long IDs or numbers URLs; it makes things difficult for users and Google.
+Avoid using long IDs or numbers in URLs; it makes things difficult for users and Google.

 Note that some of these permalink best practices are more of general acceptance and what Google prefers.
 It is not that you can not break the rule, but you might be the exception and get users confused.
 So, follow the flow and the consensus.